szilard/survey-ml-tools/README.md

-Most data scientists are using R/Python for every day work in data munging, visualization and modeling (e.g. machine learning), but other tools are used as well, see e.g. this [survey](http://datascience.la/data-science-toolbox-survey-results-surprise-r-and-python-win/) we did at the LA Data Science meetup.
+Most data scientists are using R/Python for every day work in data munging, visualization and modeling (e.g. machine learning), but many other tools are used as well, see e.g. this [survey](http://datascience.la/data-science-toolbox-survey-results-surprise-r-and-python-win/) we did at the LA Data Science meetup.